jpluscplusm/asdf-arbitrary-binary-downloader/README.md

 ## Quick start

 1. Have a working [ASDF install](https://asdf-vm.com/).
-1. Find a tool that you want to install, that publishes pre-compiled binaries either as direct downloads, or inside compressed tarballs or zip archives.
+1. Find a tool that you want to install that publishes pre-compiled binaries either as direct downloads, or inside compressed tarballs or zip archives.
 1. Grab the appropriate download URL for your machine and operating system.
 1. Install [the `CUE`